fico-aditama/lombaAI-TranslateISL/README.md

-# TECADE Sign Language Interpreter
+# TranslateISL Sign Language Interpreter

 ## Description
-The TECADE Sign Language Interpreter is a real-time sign language recognition system that utilizes a trained machine learning model to translate sign language gestures into text.
+The TranslateISL Sign Language Interpreter is a real-time sign language recognition system that utilizes a trained machine learning model to translate sign language gestures into text.
 The system leverages a webcam for live video capture and provides functionality for user login, registration, model training, and testing.

 ## Directory Structure
 ```